MicrosoftDocs/azure-devops-docs/docs/pipelines/security/secure-access-to-repos.md

 Image your project isn't set up to use a project-based build identity or to protect access to repositories in YAML pipelines.
 Also, assume you've already successfully ran your pipeline.

-### Use a Project-based build identity for YAML pipelines
+### Use a Project-based build identity for build pipelines

 When a pipeline executes, it uses an identity to access various resources, such as repositories, service connections, variable groups.
 There are two types of identities a pipeline can use: a project-level one and a collection-level one.
 The former provides better security, the latter provides ease of use.
 Read more about [scoped build identities](../process/access-tokens.md#scoped-build-identities) and [job authorization scope](../process/access-tokens.md#job-authorization-scope).